Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 - You’ve heard what they have to say.

 That first element happens right when the user leaves a suggestion.
-At Featurebase, we like to respond to suggestions quickly so that people know we’re actively listening what they have to say.
+At Featurebase, we like to respond to suggestions quickly so that people know we’re actively listening to what they have to say.

 - In-app widgets: Your changelog posts are also accessible in-app via the changelog widgets, so even users who aren’t subscribed to emails will see your release notes.